opentofu/opentofu/rfc/yyyymmdd-template.md

-# { Title }
+# RFC Title

 Issue: https://github.com/OpenTofu/{ Repository }/issues/{ issue number }

 A short description of the problem that is trying to be solved.
 Include links to existing documentation, code examples, and links to existing code.
 Written such that a non-technical user or someone unfamiliar with the OpenTofu code will be able to understand and discuss it.

-Background on the issue and link to similar problems which have been resolved in the past.
+Background on the issue with links to similar problems which have been resolved in the past.

 ## Proposed Solution